Independent Contractors

 - Landscaping

-If you have worked as an “Independent Contractor” or a “1099 Employee” and have worked more than 40 hours per week without receiving additional compensation for overtime, then you need to speak with a qualified overtime attorney with Leichter Law Firm PC today.
-Our Board Certified Employment Law Specialist can tell you whether you are entitled to compensation for unpaid overtime, additional money for liquidated damages, attorney’s fees, and costs.
+If you have worked as an “independent contractor” or a “1099 employee,” and have worked more than 40 hours in a workweek without receiving additional overtime compensation, then you need to speak with a qualified overtime attorney with Leichter Law Firm.
+Our board-certified employment law specialist can tell you whether you are entitled to compensation for unpaid overtime, additional money for liquidated damages, attorney’s fees, and other costs.

 Texas Independent Contractors Overtime Lawyers